 Bankruptcy and Financial Restructuring

-Michael represents debtors, creditors and creditors’ committees and trustees in bankruptcy cases throughout the state of California and nationally.
+In the bankruptcy arena, Michael represents debtors, creditors, creditors’ committees and trustees in bankruptcy disputes throughout the state of California and nationally.
 He takes a creative approach to dispute resolution with the goal of maximizing recovery for clients inside and outside the courtroom.
 Michael has extensive experience litigating preferences, fraudulent conveyances, claims objections and plan confirmation, and he frequently advises clients in financial distress on bankruptcy avoidance.
-He also handles municipal restructurings.
-He has represented cities, counties and special districts in financial restructurings (Chapter 9) and as creditors in bankruptcy cases.
+He has secured multimillion-dollar recoveries for clients in preferential transfer and avoid action proceedings.